Emergency Pediatric Dental Care in Chapel Hill, NC

-Your jawbone can be With a broken jaw, the most immediate symptoms include severe pain, swelling, and bleeding.
-In fact, your whole face can swell, making your jaw very stiff.
-In the event of a jaw injury, tie the mouth closed with a towel, tie or handkerchief.
-Go to the emergency room immediately.
+High impacts during sports or other activities can break the jaw.
+With a broken jaw, the most immediate symptoms include severe pain, swelling, and bleeding.
+The whole face can swell, making the jaw very stiff.

 Cut or Bitten Tongue, Lip or Cheek